sez11a/liferay-docs/en/user/articles-dxp/120-search/14-similar-results.markdown

 What happens when a Similar Results widget is placed on a page depends on the context and the assets currently displayed by the page.
-If no main asset is selected on the page or the backend search infrastructure can't find its indexed document <!--[EXPLAIN WHEN THIS MIGHT OCCUR: search engine not connected?]-->, the Similar Results widget won't display anything to the end user; its space on the page remains blank.
-Site administrators see the following informational
+If no main asset is selected on the page, the Similar Results widget won't display anything to the end user; its space on the page remains blank.
+Site administrators see the following informational message:
-message:

 _There are no similar results available._